Food & Farming Program

 - Eat Local First Campaign Connecting farmers with more local market support and eaters with more local food.
 See the list of participating businesses!

-- The Whatcom Food & Farm Finder Comprehensive map & guide of local farms and food businesses.
-Click to view online PDF map.
+- The Whatcom Food & Farm Finder + NEW Culinary Agritourism Map.
+Both publications include comprehensive maps & guides of local farms and food businesses for everyone near and far to enjoy.

 - Why Eat Local?
 A few reasons on why eating local is important.